 This book has everything.
-For real, the books style is very similar to an illuminated manuscript.
-Thee are drawing in the margins, Drop caps, and some amazing portraits that I wish that I could hang on my wall.
+For real, the style of the book is very similar to an illuminated manuscript.
+Thee are drawing in the margins, Drop caps and some amazing portraits that I wish that I could hang on my wall.
 Maybe I can scan them and make them into posters.
 The book is so delicate.
 I try to handle it as little as possible.
 I will share some of my favorite images from the book.

 Just look at this title page